 - The supply chain is structured around a common product reputation

 - Increased and stabilised prices for the GI product

 - Distributed through all the levels of the supply chain adds value

 - Natural resources can be preserved on which the product is based

 - Tourism can be boosted

-- GI tag needs to be allotted only after a thorough historical and empirical inquiry.
+- The tag for geographical indications needs to be allotted only after a thorough historical and empirical inquiry.

-- for products whose origin can’t be effectively traced, either none of the regions be provided with the GI tag or both the states should be given ownership.
+- for products whose origin can’t be effectively traced, either both the states should be given ownership or none of the regions be provided with the GI tag.

 - The focus of the states and the community needs to shift from mere certification for the sake of regional and instead divert all resources towards active promotion of the product and its respective industry.